qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Vector layer styles can also be stored in a database if the layer datasource is a database provider.
 Supported formats are PostGIS, GeoPackage, SpatiaLite, MSSQL and Oracle.
 The layer style is saved inside a table (named :file:`layer_styles`) in the database.
-Click on :menuselection:`Save Style --> Save in database` then fill in the dialog to define a style name, add a description, a :file:`.ui` file if applicable and to check if the style should be the default style.
+Click on :menuselection:`Save Style... --> Save in database` then fill in the dialog to define a style name, add a description, a :file:`.ui` file if applicable and to check if the style should be the default style.